National Youth Festival (India): Logo/Mascot/Theme of the festival

 The Logo/Mascot and Theme were approved on 30 November 2009 at the National Steering Committee Meeting for NYF-2010 held in New Delhi with Hon’ble Union Minister of Youth Affairs and Sports, Mr MS Gill and Hon’ble Chief Minister, Mr Naveen Patnaik, Orissa, Government of India.

 Logo

 The logo of the festival depicts six active and stylised youth, portraying the “unity in diversity” of India.
 It uses various colour shades to suggest the multi-hued cultural facet of India and symbolizes the theme ‘Celebrating Diversity’.

 Mascot

 Gori, India's 34-year-old rare white crocodile has been chosen as the mascot for the festival.
-India's this lone captive albino crocodile Gori, bred and reared in a pen within Bhitarkanika Wildlife Sanctuary in Kendrapara, had become a sort of cynosure for wildlife experts and is widely admired for its ivory white complexion.
+India's this captive albino crocodile Gori, bred and reared in a pen within Bhitarkanika Wildlife Sanctuary in Kendrapara, had become a sort of cynosure for wildlife experts.

 Theme

 “Celebrating Diversity” was accepted as the theme of the festival.